-1. Off the Wall
+1. Off the wall

-2. Off a Table
+2. Off a table

 The trick to building up to a standard push-up is to start from the wall and gradually get more horizontal.
 Push off of a table or chair on your way down, and you’ll be there in no time.

-This takes a lot of the work away from the abs and legs, making it a great way to practice for the real thing.
+This takes a lot of the work away from your abs and legs, so it’s a great way to practice for the real thing.

 This is great for all the same reasons as the hand tap push-up, but it’s a slightly longer hold that’s better for improving balance.